Phillip-England/godocument/docs/building.md

 ## go run main.go --build

 This command will build all of your static assets and place them in `/out`.
-In order to use this command, you will need to make sure your `SERVER_URL` environment variable is set in your `.env` file.
+In order to use this command, ensure `SERVER_URL` environment variable is set in your `.env` file.

-Godocument will take all of the relative paths you use during development and modify them into absolute paths for production.
+Godocument will take all the relative paths you use during development and modify them into absolute paths for production.

-<md-important>If you do not set a value on `SERVER_URL` in `.env`, Godocument will use `localhost:8080` when setting absolute paths.</md-important>
+<md-important>If you do not set a value for `SERVER_URL` in `.env`, Godocument will use `localhost:8080` when setting absolute paths.</md-important>

 ## Bundling Stylesheets